Shakila Qureshi

-Shakila Qureshi, also spelled as Shakeela Qureshi, is a former Pakistani TV and film actress from the era of 1980s and 1990s.
+Shakila Qureshi, also spelled as Shakeela Qureshi, is a Pakistani former TV and film actress from the 1980s and 1990s.
 Her notable films include Mr. 420 (1992) and Mr. Charlie (1993).
 She received the best TV actress Nigar Award in 1989.

 Early life

-Shakila was interested in acting from a young then she went to Lahore and from there she made her debut in a PTV drama.
+Shakila was interested in acting from a young age.
+She made her debut in a PTV drama from Lahore.

 Career

 Shakila worked in PTV dramas during the 1980s.
 Her notable dramas include Aik Din, Samundar, Pyas, Kikar Kahday and many others such as Sona Chandi, Labbaik.
 She also showed her face in several TV commercials.
 In 1983, she opted for films and her debut movie was "Deevangi", directed by Zafar Shabab which was a Golden Jubliee super hit at the box office.
 The following year in 1989 she received Nigar Award for Best TV Actress for her role as Shamshad in the PTV drama Pyas.
 Later, she was paired with the comedian actor Umer Shareef in movies Mr. 420 (1992), Mr. Charlie (1993), Miss Fitna (1993), and Baaghi Shehzaday (1995).
 Then she went back to work in dramas but after sometime, she retired in 2010.